From A Wiki of Ice and Fire

 The tide soon turns against Theon, however, when Dagmer Cleftjaw's assault is broken and the northmen, enraged at Theon's duplicity and supposed murder of the young Stark children, march on Winterfell to liberate it.
 Unwilling to abandon the castle, though harboring few delusions about how likely a victory is, Theon and the few ironmen loyal to him prepare to make their final stand.
 Ramsay offers to help Theon by taking a large sum of money to the Dreadfort and returning with much-needed reinforcement, to which Theon reluctantly agrees.

-After consulting with his father, Ramsay and his forces march to Winterfell just as Ser Rodrik Cassel and his host move to greet them.
-Ramsay swaps his serving man's garb for a full set of armor complete with a red helmet, and meets with Rodrik.
+Ramsay and his forces march to Winterfell, where Ser Rodrik Cassel and his host move to greet them.
+Ramsay has swapped his serving man's garb for a full set of armor complete with a red helmet.
 As the castellan offers him his hand in friendship, however, Ramsay slices Cassel's arm off and leads his forces in a rampage through the stunned northmen's ranks.
 Ramsay then rides to Winterfell's gates, and presents the corpses of Rodrik, Leobald Tallhart and Cley Cerwyn to an onlooking Theon as a sign of his loyalty.
 Theon opens the gates and meets with Ramsay himself, who removes his red helmet and reveals his true identity.
 He tells Theon that he would much enjoy the use of his bed-warmer Kyra, and knocks him to the floor when Theon protests.
 Ramsay carries out a great sack of Winterfell, murdering many of its inhabitants in cold blood, slaughtering the remaining ironmen, and capturing Theon in the process.

 A Storm of Swords

-After the Red Wedding House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay being given a girl posing as Arya Stark (Jeyne Poole); this gives Ramsay a claim to become Lord of Winterfell.
+Ramsay keeps Theon at the Dreadfort, where he reportedly flays him.
+He sends a small piece of his skin to King Robb Stark as a gift, to show vengeance is being exacted for Bran and Rickon Stark's "murders."
+Ramsay's father, Lord Roose Bolton, murders Robb at the Red Wedding.
+Afterward, House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay betrothed to a girl posing as Arya Stark (Jeyne Poole); this would give Ramsay a claim to become Lord of Winterfell.
 They also receive a decree of legitimization from King Tommen Baratheon, making Ramsay an official Bolton, Ramsay Bolton, instead of a bastard Snow.